carloslabra/pa-documentation/tutorial1/fluidized_bed.md

 *Figure 1: Typical snapshot of DEM-CFD simulation of gas-solid fluidized bed with particle size 1.2 mm and density 1000 kg/m at inlet velocity 0.9 m/s*

 **Input:**
 DEM data in this tutorial is extracted from Lammps using dump class available in Lammps-ed version.
-For more details, refer to the P4 Manual on how to dump data from lammps-ed.
+For more details, refer to the Particle-Analytics Manual on how to dump data from lammps-ed.

 **Output:**
 This tutorial is aimed at explaining meshing required and outputting useful results such as smooth contour plots and line plots for dynamic granular system such as fluidized bed.
 After this tutorial, Following output would be obtained: